IO Interactive: Management buyout, further Hitman games, 007 and Project Fantasy (2017–present)

 IO Interactive confirmed shortly after the split that all profits from 2016's Hitman would from that point go directly to the studio.
 In August that year, the studio confirmed that another Hitman game was in development.
 In April 2018, IO Interactive partnered with Warner Bros.
 Interactive Entertainment (WBIE) to distribute a Definitive Edition of 2016's Hitman, which was released in the following month.
 In June 2018, IO Interactive announced Hitman 2.
 Unlike 2016's Hitman, Hitman 2 does not feature an episodic release format.
 Published by WBIE, Hitman 2 was released in November that year.
 On 16 January 2019, IO Interactive opened a subsidiary studio, IOI Malmö, in Malmö, Sweden.
 IO Interactive continued its partnership with WBIE and, by October 2019, had turned it into a multi-IP deal.

 In June 2020, IO Interactive announced Hitman 3, the conclusion to their World of Assassination trilogy, which was released on 20 January 2021 for Windows computers and current and next-gen consoles, with IO publishing the game themselves.

 In November 2020, the company announced Project 007, an original James Bond video game, working closely with licensors MGM and Eon Productions.
 IO studio director Hakan Abrak said they had spent about two years in preparing a pitch to the Bond license holders, knowing that the current rights holders, Barbara Broccoli and Michael G. Wilson were dissatisfied with the amount of violence in past Bond video games.
 IO's Bond will be a wholly original character and not use any of the film actors' likenesses, and Abrak anticipates that this game would be the start of a trilogy of Bond games.
 Abrak expected that the game would require them to double their current staff of 200 employees to 400 by the time the first Bond game is released.
+The game was officially unveiled as 007 First Light in June 2025.

 IOI Barcelona, based in Barcelona, Spain, was announced in April 2021.
-The studio is to assist IOI on its active projects, including Hitman and Project 007 game.
+The studio is to assist IOI on its active projects, including further Hitman entries and 007 First Light.

 In February 2023, IO Interactive announced Project Fantasy, this new IP is set to be an online fantasy RPG, a departure from IO's Hitman games.

+IOI Brighton, in Brighton, England, was announced by the company in July 2023.
+The studio initially will support IO's 007 First Light, Project Fantasy and Hitman.

+Partnership with Build A Rocket Boy

+In 2024, IO Interactive introduced IOI Partners starting with the publication of MindsEye, a AAA title from Leslie Benzies's Build A Rocket Boy.
+IOI is responsible for the game's marketing and distribution and MindsEye serves as a demonstration of the Everywhere platform.
+Hakan Abrak, CEO of IO Interactive, mentioned that the game is well along in its development.